 However, it’s the latter play style that may be the most problematic.
 The ball is made of hard plastic, but it can easily crack when set upon by a dedicated chewer.
 Besides leaving you with a ruined toy, it can also create lots of plastic shards, so be sure you pick them up before your pup can swallow them.

-This puzzle game is similar to our top pick from Outward Hound, but it’s not quite as durable.
+This interactive dog toy is similar to our top pick from Outward Hound, but it’s not quite as durable.
 That’s because it’s made of wood instead of plastic, something that makes it more environmentally friendly, but less able to withstand the attentions of a dedicated chewer.

 That could also pose a potential problem if chunks are bitten off and swallowed, so only let your pup play with it under your supervision, and don’t be surprised if you have to vacuum up a few splinters after every session.